 Events in Yucatán in July

-SACRED STITCHES AT MÉRIDA’S GRAN MUSEO DEL MUNDO MAYA
+THROUGHOUT JULY: THEMATIC TOURS AT GRAN MUSEO DEL MUNDO MAYA

 THROUGHOUT JULY: TOH BIRD FESTIVAL

+Every year, the Dzityá community welcomes hundreds of visitors who enjoy the Tunich Handcraft Fair, a must-visit event for lovers of handmade goods.
 Here you’ll find dozens of stalls featuring crafts made from wood, stone, jewelry, embroidery, and much more.
 Plus, you can enjoy Yucatecan snacks, live music, and an atmosphere full of culture and tradition.
-Don’t miss it!

 Traditional Fairs in Yucatán in July